yamiteru/fluxus/README.md

 # Fluxus

+The development of this library is on hold until Bun macros can output functions.

+---

 Is this library for you?

 Do you care about performance and bundle size and don't mind a bit steeper learning curve?